Create A Device Page

 Troubleshooting This section should be a single sentence linking to the troubleshooting page you created in Milestone 1.

-Background and Identification This section should include a few paragraphs of info on the device (such as its major features/components, release date, model numbers, known failure modes, any manufacturer recalls, etc.) and how to identify the device (including how to tell it apart from similar models).
-We want people to have successful repair experiences so it’s important that they are working on the correct device.
+Background and Identification This section should include a few paragraphs of information on the device’s background and history as well as another paragraph about how to identify the device.
+We want people to have successful repair experiences, so it’s important that they are using the correct repair information for their exact device.

 Additional Information This section should include at least three helpful links to the best online resources for the device.
-You can link to any helpful source of information, such as other replacement guides, the device’s Wikipedia page, the manufacturer’s device page, product reviews, etc.
+You can link to any helpful source of information, such as other repair resources, the device’s Wikipedia page, the manufacturer’s device page, product reviews, etc.

 All links on your page should be formatted as clickable words or phrases, rather than long scary URLs.

-The only sections of your device page you need to create manually are Troubleshooting, Background and Identification, and Additional Information.
-Do not create any Guides, Parts, Support Questions, or Tools sections—these sections will be added to your device page automatically when you create the additional content (just remember to keep the spelling of your device consistent).
-In addition, some groups may choose to manually create Upgrades and/or Specifications sections; this can be helpful if it's appropriate for your device, but it's not required.
+The only sections of your device page you need to create manually are Troubleshooting, Background and Identification, Specifications, and Additional Information.
+Do not create any Guides, Parts, Support Questions, or Tools sections—these sections will be added to your device page automatically when you create your replacement guides in Milestone 3 (just remember to keep the spelling of your device consistent).

 Halt!
 Who goes there?

 Let’s check what’s between your ears!
 If you’ve got some brains in there, you’ll review the milestone guidelines carefully before you move on.
 Email us at techwriting[at]ifixit[dot]com when you’ve got a finalized draft of your device page.
 We’ll look it over and see if it’s clean enough for you to move on to Milestone 3.